Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

    In the middle of the circle, the current utilization is displayed in percent as well as in gigabyte.

     ![Data storage](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineroomDataStorage.png "[Data storage]")
    >[INFO] Note that these figures are evaluated once a day.
-If you want to have the current figures, you should click the [Refresh] button.

-4. If desired, refresh the current dashlet by clicking the [REFRESH] button.
+4. If desired, refresh the current dashlet by clicking the [REFRESH] button to get the current figures.

 5. Move your mouse pointer over the circle diagram.
    The current data storage utilization is displayed in a callout shape.